rails-sqlserver/tiny_tds/README.md

 ## TinyTds::Result Usage

 A result object is returned by the client's execute command.
-It is important that you either return the data from the query, most likely with the #each method, or that you cancel the results before asking the client to execute another SQL batch.
-Failing to do so will yield an error.
+It is important that you either return the data from the query, most likely with the #each method.
+You can manually cancel the results early using `#cancel`, otherwise tiny_tds will also automatically do so when running a new query with `#execute`.

 Calling #each on the result will lazily load each row from the database.